Surrogate Losses in Passive and Active Learning: Introduction

 There are many previous works on the topic of surrogate losses in the context of passive learning.
 Perhaps the most relevant to our results below are the work of \citet*{bartlett:06} and the related work of \citet*{zhang:04}.
 These develop a general theory for converting results on excess risk under the surrogate loss into results on excess risk under the $0$-$1$ loss.
 Below, we describe the conclusions of that work in detail, and we build on many of the basic definitions and insights pioneered in it.

-Another related line of research, initiated by \citet*{audibert:07}, studies ``plug-in rules,'' which make use of regression estimates obtained by optimizing a surrogate loss, and are then rounded to $\{-1,+1\}$ values to obtain classifiers.
+Another related line of research, explored by \citet*{audibert:07}, studies ``plug-in rules,'' which make use of regression estimates obtained by optimizing a surrogate loss, and are then rounded to $\{-1,+1\}$ values to obtain classifiers.
 They prove minimax optimality results under smoothness assumptions on the actual regression function.
 Under similar conditions, \citet*{minsker:12} studies an analogous active learning method, which again makes use of a surrogate loss, and obtains improvements in label complexity compared to the passive learning method of \citet*{audibert:07}.
-Remarkably, the rates of convergence obtained in these works are often better than the known results for methods that directly optimize the $0$-$1$ loss, under analogous complexity assumptions on the Bayes optimal classifier (rather than the regression function).
-As a result, the works of \citet*{audibert:07} and \citet*{minsker:12} raise interesting questions about whether the general analyses of methods that optimize the $0$-$1$ loss remain tight under complexity assumptions on the regression function, and potentially also about the design of optimal methods for classification when assumptions are phrased in terms of the regression function.
+Minsker's active learning work has also recently been strengthened and extended in \citep*{hanneke:np1,locatelli:07}.
+Remarkably, as discussed by \citet*{audibert:07}, the rates of convergence obtained in such works are often better than the known results for methods that directly optimize the $0$-$1$ loss, under analogous complexity assumptions on the Bayes optimal classifier (rather than the regression function).
+As a result, these works raise interesting questions about whether the general analysis of methods that optimize the $0$-$1$ loss remain tight under complexity assumptions on the regression function, and potentially also about the design of optimal methods for classification when assumptions are phrased in terms of the regression function.